jgray4183/true_idle/readme.txt

 Add further pristege systems
-Make numbers convert to scientific notation when they get large
+Make numbers convert to scientific notation when they get large Add way to keep saves between versions

 ======================================================================================================================================================================================================
 Known bugs

 Cost discount event dosen't apply to new tiers
+Random events are uncommon later in